Skip to main content

 Technical Analysis

-CVE-2025-6977 is a reflected Cross-Site Scripting (XSS) vulnerability identified in the ProfileGrid – User Profiles, Groups and Communities plugin for WordPress, developed by metagauss.
-This vulnerability affects all versions up to and including 5.9.5.4.
-The root cause is insufficient input sanitization and output escaping in the 'pm_get_messenger_notification' function, which processes user input without properly neutralizing potentially malicious scripts.
-As a result, an unauthenticated attacker can craft a specially crafted URL or link containing malicious JavaScript code.
-If a logged-in user clicks on this link, the injected script executes in their browser context, potentially allowing the attacker to steal session cookies, perform actions on behalf of the user, or manipulate the web page content.
-The vulnerability is classified under CWE-79, indicating improper neutralization of input during web page generation.
-The CVSS v3.1 base score is 6.1, reflecting a medium severity level.
-The vector string (CVSS:3.1/AV:N/AC:L/PR:N/UI:R/S:C/C:L/I:L/A:N) indicates that the attack can be performed remotely over the network without privileges, requires low attack complexity, no privileges, but does require user interaction (clicking the malicious link).
-The scope is changed (S:C), meaning the vulnerability affects resources beyond the vulnerable component, with limited impact on confidentiality and integrity, and no impact on availability.
-No known exploits are currently reported in the wild, and no patches or fixes have been linked yet.
-This vulnerability is significant because WordPress is widely used for websites globally, and ProfileGrid is a popular plugin for managing user profiles, groups, and communities, making it a valuable target for attackers aiming to compromise user sessions or conduct phishing attacks.
+CVE-2025-6977 is a Reflected Cross-Site Scripting (XSS) vulnerability affecting the ProfileGrid – User Profiles, Groups and Communities plugin for WordPress, developed by metagauss.
+This vulnerability exists in all versions up to and including 5.9.5.4.
+The root cause is insufficient input sanitization and output escaping in the 'pm_get_messenger_notification' function.
+An unauthenticated attacker can exploit this flaw by crafting a malicious URL or payload that injects arbitrary JavaScript code into web pages.
+When a logged-in user clicks on such a crafted link or performs a related action, the injected script executes in the context of the victim's browser session.
+This can lead to session hijacking, credential theft, or unauthorized actions performed on behalf of the user.
+The vulnerability is classified under CWE-79, which covers improper neutralization of input during web page generation.
+The CVSS v3.1 base score is 6.1 (medium severity), reflecting a network attack vector with low attack complexity, no privileges required, but requiring user interaction.
+The scope is changed, indicating that the vulnerability can affect resources beyond the vulnerable component.
+No known exploits are currently reported in the wild, and no official patches have been linked yet.
+However, given the widespread use of WordPress and the popularity of ProfileGrid for managing user profiles and communities, this vulnerability poses a tangible risk to websites relying on this plugin.
+Attackers can leverage this to target logged-in users, potentially including administrators, to execute malicious scripts that compromise confidentiality and integrity of user data and sessions.

 Potential Impact